stevexero/recipepage/README.md

 ### What I learned

 - Screen reader accessibility - elaborate
-- Normalize CSS - elaborate
+- Normalize CSS - I learned that this repo has many issues, is not maintained, and has alternatives.
+I didn't have to do too much tweaking to the file and it worked on my end, but I'd like to get involved in the world of CSS resets and normalization.
-- Prettier Ignore
+- Prettier Ignore - I learned that you can create a file called .prettierignore and include a path to the file you'd like prettier not to format-on-save.
 - noreferrer and noopener - I learned that using "rel="noreferrer noopener"" in your link tag is pretty important.
 Without using them, when a link is clicked, it could potentially leak information from the old page (where you clicked the link) into the new page, and can lead to JavaScript execution, leading to malicious activities and phishing attacks.
 Here's what ChatGPT says:

 > ## noopener